DC rally: Protesters backing Trump roll into Washington as Congress votes to affirm Biden's 2020 election victory

 "I not sure what he can do at this point, but I want to hear what he has to say," Wideman said.

 Trump tweeted his support for the protesters: "Washington is being inundated with people who don't want to see an election victory stolen by emboldened Radical Left Democrats.
 Our Country has had enough, they won't take it anymore!
-We hear you (and love you) from the Oval Office.
-MAKE AMERICA GREAT AGAIN!"
+We hear you (and love you) from the Oval Office."

-The speakers included former Trump national security adviser Michael Flynn, whom the president pardoned after he was twice convicted of lying to the FBI in special counsel Robert Mueller's Russia investigation.

-"We stand at a crucible moment in United States history," Flynn told the mostly maskless crowd.
-"This country is awake now."

 In a Tuesday evening tweet, Trump called on Democrats and fellow Republicans to look at the "thousands of people pouring into D.C."
 In another tweet, he warned that antifa, the umbrella term for leftist militant groups that Trump has said he wants to declare a terrorist organization, should stay out of Washington.